PAVANJEET.COM

 (3) Relaxation

 Lay on your back with your arms by your side palms facing up.
+Extend the legs and cover yourself with a blanket.
 Rest and relax.